 This policy function is to be used as a decorator in the API init function.
-It adds the tokenlabel definition to the params like this: params : { "tokenlabel": "@<r>" }
+It adds the tokenlabel definition to the params like this: params : { "tokenlabel": "@<r>" } privacyidea.api.lib.prepolicy.mangle(request=None, action=None)

 It uses the policy SCOPE.ENROLL, ACTION.TOKENLABEL to set the tokenlabel of Smartphone tokens during enrollment and this fill the details of the response.